trajnovd/BeAware/README.md

 1. **100% On-Device AI** — No cloud processing.
 Your audio never leaves your phone.
 Zero latency, maximum privacy.

 2. **Intelligent Urgency Routing** — Not all sounds deserve the same response.
-A car horn gets a subtle ping; a siren gets full media takeover.
+A bicycle bell gets a soft ping with optional TTS; a siren gets volume ducking and TTS; screaming gets full alarm takeover.

-3. **Dead Man's Switch** — If you can't respond to a danger alert, BeAware assumes the worst and activates emergency protocols automatically.
+3. **Smart TTS System** — Customizable voice announcements that only trigger for enabled categories, with automatic volume management.

 4. **Audio Hijacking** — Uses Android's AudioFocus API to *pause* or *duck* other apps (Spotify, YouTube, etc.) rather than just playing over them.

-5. **Context-Aware Alerts** — 5-second cooldown prevents alert fatigue from continuous sounds (like a passing fire truck).
+Music automatically resumes after alerts.

+5. **Optimized Audio Processing** — 960ms audio chunks (YAMNet's optimal window), UNPROCESSED microphone source for better detection range, priority filtering to ignore speech/silence when critical sounds are detected.

+6. **Alarm-Style Critical Alerts** — Level 1 alerts wake your phone screen even when locked, ensuring you never miss a critical danger.

 ---